Petra Klingler

-Petra Klingler (born 14 February 1992) is a Swiss competition rock climber.
-Known as a versatile climber, she competes in bouldering and speed, lead, and ice climbing.
-It is historically rare for a climber to compete in so many different disciplines, especially ice climbing, although the combined format of the Tokyo Olympics has made it more common.
-Klingler was encouraged by her former coach to try ice climbing for fun, and as a way to build mental discipline.
+Petra Klingler (born 14 February 1992) is a Swiss rock climber and retired competition climber.
+Known as a versatile climber, she competed in a wide range of competitive events, including competition bouldering, competition speed climbing, competition lead climbing, and also competition ice climbing.

 Early life

+Klingler was born in Switzerland in 1992.
+She was born with clubfeet, which required casting as an infant.

-Klingler is a third-generation climber, and began climbing multipitch when she was six years old.
+Klingler is a third-generation climber and began climbing multipitch when she was six years old.
 She and her brother would spend weekends outdoors, while her parents and grandparents climbed, typically with three adults climbing and the other watching them.
-As a teenager she tired of climbing with her parents and began going to gyms and entering competitions.
+As a teenager, she tired of climbing with her parents and began going to gyms and entering competitions.
 She was good at horse riding as a youth, but outgrew local competitions at 13 and began focusing on climbing instead.
 Klingler initially competed in lead climbing, but has since moved towards bouldering.

-Climbing career
+Competition climbing career

-Klingler was described as a late bloomer by climbing media after winning her first Bouldering World Cup at the age of 23 in 2015.
-That same year she came third in the lead climbing Ice Climbing World Championships and medaled in other events.
-Klingler went on to win Bouldering World Championships in 2016.
+Klingler was described as a "late bloomer" by climbing media after winning her first gold medal aged 23 in bouldering at the Haiyang leg of the 2015 IFSC Climbing World Cup.
+That same year she came third in lead climbing in the UIAA Ice Climbing World Championships, and second in lead climbing in the overall UIAA Ice Climbing World Cup.

-In 2016 she studied Sports Science and Psychology at the University of Bern, while also training, typically doing 10 sessions a week.
+In 2016, she studied Sports Science and Psychology at the University of Bern, while also training, typically doing 10 sessions a week.
 Klingler described her main gym as not ideal for bouldering, but perfect for systematic training.
 She pulled back from training a bit in 2018 to finish her degree.
+Klingler won the 2016 IFSC Climbing World Championships for bouldering.

-In 2017 she finished with a bronze medal in the Ice Climbing World Cup despite injuring her knee halfway up the final route.
+In 2017, she finished with a bronze medal in the UIAA Ice Climbing World Cup despite injuring her knee halfway up the final route.
 Klingler was in tears after stretching some ligaments and damaging her meniscus, but managed to continue up the route using only one leg.

-In 2019 Klingler won the Swiss championships in all three Olympic disciplines: lead, speed and bouldering, and qualified for the 2020 Summer Olympics during the 2019 IFSC Climbing World Championships.
+In 2019, Klingler won the Swiss championships in all three competition climbing disciplines: lead, speed and bouldering, and qualified for the 2020 Summer Olympics during the 2019 IFSC Climbing World Championships.
+The Olympics was delayed until 2021 by the COVID-19 pandemic and she placed 16th of 20 competitors.

+In 2022 she won the world Ice Climbing Championships, and took part in Red Bull Dual Ascent, an informal competition hosted by Red Bull on the Contra Dam featuring pairs of climbers on mirrored multi-pitch climbing routes.
+The next year, she announced her intent of trying to qualify for the 2024 Olympics as her last goal in competition, making the 2023 World Championships her last.

+Outdoor climbing

+In 2024, she climbed one 8A and two 8A+ boulders in a day in Magic Wood.

+Television

+At the 2024 Olympics Klingler served as analyst for the English language broadcast of the Sport Climbing discipline.